 This seminar occurs during the clinical phase and focuses on specific requirements for entering professional clinical practice.
-Professional practice issues will address PA Scope of Practice in California, laws and licensure regulation, preparing for, acquiring and maintaining national certification, patient risk management, medical-legal issues and medical malpractice.
+Professional practice topics include PA Scope of Practice in California, laws and licensure regulation, preparing for, acquiring and maintaining national certification, patient risk management, medical-legal issues and medical malpractice.
 Through guided discussion in lecture and small seminar settings, students explore and discuss requirements and competencies for the PA profession.
-The student is evaluated with (1) a formative comprehensive written examination, (2) a formative application of clinical knowledge and skills examination in the form of an Objective Structured Clinical Examination (OSCE).
+Student clinical preparedness is also evaluated through (1) a formative comprehensive written examination, (2) a formative application of clinical knowledge and skills examination in the form of Objective Structured Clinical Examinations (OSCEs).